 Mukot Himal Basic School, Tiling

 Tiling is a village of 192 people between Saldang and Karang.
 It is downhill from Karang, closer to the bottom of the river valley.
 This school is struggling, with parents who can barely feed their families stepping up to feed the teachers and help with their wages.
 We first funded this school in 2019 when they lost their primary sponsor, a Rimpoche in the Nyisal area.
-In 2021, we are increasing our amount to $10,000.
+In 2021, we became their primary sponsor.
+We are increasing our amount to $10,000.

 Building the school